siberianfox/g2wiki/Compiling-G2-on-OS-X-(with-Xcode).md

 _If you wish to use the OS X command line, then visit [[Compiling G2 on OS X and Linux (command line)]] as well._

-## Cloning the git repository.
+## Cloning the git repository

-The easiest way on OS X to clone the git repo is probably to:
+The easiest way on OS X to clone the git repo is probably to use the GitHub OS X app.

 1. Download and install the [GitHub app](https://mac.github.com/).
 2. Log into the GitHub web site -- register if needed, it's free.
-3. Browse to the G2 project page and then click on the <a href="github-mac://openRepo/https://github.com/synthetos/g2" data-url="github-mac://openRepo/https://github.com/synthetos/g2" class="minibutton sidebar-button js-conduit-rewrite-url" title="Save synthetos/g2 to your computer and use it in GitHub Desktop." aria-label="Save synthetos/g2 to your computer and use it in GitHub Desktop."><span class="octicon octicon-device-desktop"></span>Clone in Desktop</a> button.
+3. Browse to the [G2 project page](https://github.com/synthetos/g2) and then click on the `Clone in Desktop` button.
   * The GitHub application should open up, and ask where to save the new repository.
 The default location will probably be sufficient.
 4. In the GitHub app, chose Branches on the left and then click on Edge to checkout the Edge branch.
 5. (Convenience) In the `Repository` menu, choose `Open in Finder` to display the folder of the the newly checked out repo.